KyleLamoureux/ContestQuestion/README.md

 ```
 `output: 5`

-In this example we attempt to calculate the shortest path to the end for each row.
+In this example we attempt to calculate the shortest path to the end of each row.
 None of them have a solution though so we print out 5 as the solution.
 This is because it was the deepest index we could traverse to.